aeldrift/python_tut/README.md

 ## 📌 About This Repository
 This repository contains my **Python tutorial practice code** where I revise and apply core Python concepts through small examples and exercises.

-It is part of my learning journey toward becoming an **AI Engineer** and helps me strengthen my understanding of Python fundamentals.
+It is part of my learning journey toward becoming an **AI Engineer** and helps me strengthen my understanding of Python fundamentals..

+The focus is on:
+- Concept clarity
+- Hands-on practice
+- Clean and readable code

+## 🎯 Learning Objectives
+By working through this repository, I aim to:
+- Build strong Python fundamentals
+- Improve logical thinking and problem-solving
+- Prepare for data-focused libraries like NumPy and Pandas
+- Develop consistency through daily practice

-## 🎯 Topics Covered
+## 🧠 Topics Covered
 This repo includes practice for:

 - Python basics